Author | Eduardo Bravo

 Although the homeless people in Japan today are victims of the financial crisis of 2008, the problem with the homeless in this country dates back to the real estate bubble collapse of 1990.
 An unprecedented situation in post-World War II Japan, which saw house prices plummet, the collapse of the construction sector, the emergence of mass dismissals and, lastly, homeless people.

 Although during this first wave the Japanese government was not too diligent, between 2018 and 2020 it did take action, resulting in the number of homeless people in the country dropping by 12%, going from 4,555 to 3,992 people, with a population of over125 million.
+Nowadays, the official number sits at 3,448 people.
 In other words, 0% (rounded off) of Japanese people.

 The problem with analyzing these data is that they illustrate that one of the reasons behind this important drop was not just the assistance programs designed specifically to solve the problem, but the outbreak of the COVID-19 pandemic, affecting the entire world and which required decrees to be established ordering nationwide lockdowns in numerous countries, including Japan.